Configure Auction Experience

 |---|

-| Audience Restriction | Limit to specific audiences |
+| Audience Restriction | Limit to specific audiences by configuring the sequence. |

 Caption: Set requirements for auction participants